zinaid/wntr-optimization/README.md

 # WATER NETWORK RESILIENCE TOOL - OPTIMIZATION

-We are performing cost optimization of a water network system using water network resilience tool (WNTR).
+We are performing cost optimization of a water network system using the Water Network Resilience Tool (WNTR).

 ## MATHEMATICAL FORMULATION